shopglobal/slipstream/README.md

 This endpoint will accept a token in the header, and returns all a user's articles, orderd by latest to earliest by default.

+### /api/single/USERNAME[&id=ID][&slug=slug]

+A `GET` request to this endpoint will get a single post, if it is not private.
+You can use the exact post slug (short, hyphonated name) or the post ID for that user.
+It's important to remember the post ID and the post ID _for that user_ are different.
+In the code, this would be the `content.users._id` field.

 # TODOs

 See our Pivotal Tracker.

 # Version names

+[Update about version names: We are doing basically continuous deployment and haven't really been following this.]

 Here are the planned version names.
 They are the names of muted colours going couter-clockwise around the colour circle, starting near our mock-up colour, green, with moss.
 List: